 \section{Bounded affine permutations}

-In this section we briefly discuss some basic facts about bounded affine permutations, which are affine analogs of ordinary permutations.
-See \cite{KLS} for a more thorough introduction and the interpretation in terms of juggling.
+In this section we review bounded affine permutations, the affine analogs of ordinary permutations.
+See \cite{KLS} for a more thorough introduction and an interpretation in terms of juggling.
 Throughout this section let $k,n\in\ZZ_{\geq 1}$ with $k\leq n$.

 \begin{definition} An \emph{affine permutation of size $n$} is a bijection $f\colon\ZZ\to \ZZ$ satisfying $f(i+n)=f(i)+n$ for all $i\in\ZZ$.
-In addition, it is \emph{$k$-bounded} if \begin{enumerate} \item $i\leq f(i) \leq i+n$ and \item $\sum_{i=1}^{n}(f(i)-i)=nk$. \end{enumerate} Denote the set of $k$-bounded affine permutations of size $n$ by $\Bound(k,n)$, and a $k$-bounded affine permutation $f:\ZZ\to \ZZ$ by $[f(1),f(2),\ldots,f(n)]$. \end{definition}
+In addition, it is \emph{$k$-bounded} if \begin{enumerate} \item $i\leq f(i) \leq i+n$, and \item $\sum_{i=1}^{n}(f(i)-i)=nk$. \end{enumerate} Denote the set of $k$-bounded affine permutations of size $n$ by $\Bound(k,n)$, and a $k$-bounded affine permutation $f:\ZZ\to \ZZ$ by $[f(1),f(2),\ldots,f(n)]$. \end{definition}